-Clinics participating in the LITC program provide:
+Clinics participating in the LITC Program:

-- Education about taxpayer rights and responsibilities; and
+- Educate low income and ESL taxpayers about taxpayer rights and responsibilities; and

 LITC services are free or low cost for eligible taxpayers.
 Although LITCs receive partial funding from the IRS, clinics, their employees, and their volunteers are completely independent of the IRS.

 Learn more about the LITC Program.